mdranger/Code-A-Thon/Readme.md

-#  Site (2016 Edition)
+# Patient-Physician networks

-A simple website in node js to accompany a blog post.
+A simple demo in node js to accompany the use of blockchain in Healthcare Code-A-Thon.

 ## Setup